KwesiAtherley/js30-weather-app/README.md

 - The safest way to store API keys
 - How to consume Google APIs
 - How to consume the DarkSky API
-- How to user axios
+- How to use axios

 This project was built using a tutorial that can be found here -